com-lihaoyi/fansi/readme.md

 `fansi.Str` allows you to perform these tasks safely and easily:

 ![FansiRocks](docs/FansiRocks.png)

+Fansi is also very efficient: `fansi.Str` uses just 3x as much memory as `java.lang.String` to hold all the additional formatting information.
+Its operations are probably about the same factor slower, as they are all implemented using fast `arraycopy`s and while-loops similar to `java.lang.String`.
+That means that - unlike fiddling with Ansi-codes using regexes - you generally do not need to worry about performance when dealing with `fansi.Str`s.
+Just treat them as you would `java.lang.String`s: splitting them, `substring`ing them, and applying or removing colors or other styles at-will.

 Fansi was originally a part of the [Ammonite REPL](http://www.lihaoyi.com/Ammonite/), but is now a standalone zero-dependency library anyone can use if they want